Devi27-create/AWS-SNOWFLAKE-TABLEAU/README.md

-# AWS-SNOWFLAKE-TABLEAU
+# AWS-SNOWFLAKE-TABLEAU(Energy Consumption Dashboard)

 ## AWS

 **Step 1: Creating & Loading Data to S3 Bucket**

 First of all I opened my account to create the bucket, and for that I had to choose a storage and as for that I choose S3.
-After this by clicking on the options create bucket I filled out the nessecary details like, bucket type, region (which is same as in snowflake), & bucket name and like this I created a bucket under tha name, ' '.
+After this by clicking on the options create bucket I filled out the nessecary details like, bucket type, region (which is same as in snowflake), & bucket name and like this I created a bucket under tha name, 'tableau.project'.

 Now that I had created the bucket, I loaded my dataset into the bucket by clicking on the same available in general purpose bucket, after this by simply clicking on upload and then at add files I loaded the dataset into the AWS